aryuv/aryuv/README.md

 Driven by outcomes, not just ideas.

 - 🏛 Currently pursuing Harvard’s **CS50** for a strong foundational core
-- 🏊‍♂️ National-level swimmer, trained under elite coaching with H2O Qatar
+- 🏊‍♂️ National-level swimmer and taekwondo player.
 - 🎥 Professional editor for **luxury real estate** video showcases
 - 🧠 Obsessed with clarity, elite performance, and long-term compound impact